By gosh, darling. You’re quite the music lover, aren’t you?

 You’d rather find uncommon wedding songs.

 Not traditional, not mainstream.
-Not Canon in D and At Last and every other wedding cliché.
+Not Canon in D and At Last and every other wedding song cliché.
 But you start searching the net for song ideas and suddenly you’re overwhelmed.
 You hit a mental block.

 Congratulations!
 It’s actually quite normal to get stumped at this point.
 Plenty of awesome couples do.